2001 Ado Mukha Vrksasana Padmasana: Lotus Handstand

 Thank you for sharing Jill.
 Your fathers comment about ”….obsessive compulsive need to stretch.” really highlights something serious going on in the yoga practice and really hits the nail on the head for me.
 Yoga really can become just another addiction or escape, I can see how easily this could happen too, especially when yoga is marketed as ‘stretch and all your problems will go away’.
 Your post is just another truthful reminder of what I would like to contribute to yoga having just completed my L1 YTU.

-Hi Jill, I just want to say thanks for sharing your story.
+I just want to say thanks for sharing your story.
 I am almost 56 and scheduled for bilateral hip replacements in April.
 I am a former ashtangi, bulimic, runner, skier and teach yoga in Sun Valley, Idaho.
 I was diagnosed with severe arthritis four years ago, and like you was shocked at the diagnosis and news that I would need full replacements in 3-5 year.
 Without going too deeply into my story, I just want to say, thanks, I relate, and best of luck moving forward!
 I would love to hear what prosthesis your surgeon used.
-I have… Read more »
+I have the option of a dual mobility prosthesis and I am trying to weigh the pros and cons between that and a more conventional one.

 Dear Jill, I’m so sorry for your loss.
 I lost a baby girl 2 years ago, born at 26 weeks.
 Now I have a beautiful 3 month old son, my rainbow baby, and I am so happy – and in so much pain from lifting and breastfeeding him in most awkward positions.
 I have a few of your DVDs – have you thought of making one for mamas?
 It’s hard to own our bodies while taking care of our babies.